 I first came up with this pincushion design back in the summer of 2012, for a swap run by the scarily-talented Rachel of House of Pinheiro.
 I enjoyed working with my small (at that time!) collection of Liberty fabrics so much, that I mark this as the beginning of my obsession with Liberty lawn.
-Now, because of my day job, I have an endless supply of Liberty scraps, that I can use for projects like this – I just need to find the time!

 The finished pincushion is pretty small (about 3 1/4″ square), but the good news is, in spite of its small scale, it’s simple to make because it’s just four tiny log cabin blocks stitched together – and because it’s foundation pieced, getting an accurate finish is easy.